 Short-term Care Quality

-This facility received its third best category score in the area of short-term care.
-We gave this facility a grade of B- in this category, which is an acceptable grade.
-Our short-term care grade is often employed to grade a facility's performance with rehabilitation To offer good rehabilitation services, nursing homes generally must offer higher levels of skilled nursing services.
-Skilled nursing includes registered nurses, physical therapists, speech therapists and other licensed professionals.
-Fortunately, it looks like this nursing home has registered nurses on staff.
-Not every facility employs these skilled professionals.
-On the other hand, according to the information this nursing home provided, it does not look like the facility employs physical therapists.
-Finally, we looked at the number of patients who returned home from this nursing home.
+The next area we looked at is short-term care, where this facility was given a B- in this area.
+Short-term care grades are important for residents looking for rehabilitation.
+Rehabilitation usually requires more skilled nursing.
+Skilled nursing includes a broad spectrum of nursing services, spanning from registered nurses to physical and speech therapists, as well as other variations of therapy.
+Fortunately, it looks like this facility employs registered nurses.
+Not all facilities employs these types of nurses.
+On the other hand, according to the data they provided, it does not look like the facility employs physical therapists.
+Finally, we assessed the number of residents who returned home from this facility.
 We found that 0 percent of this facility's patients were able to return home.
-This figure was quite a bit below average.
+This figure was actually quite a bit below the national average.